akshitagupta15june/Face-X/Virtual_makeover/Foundation_Makeover/README.md

 # Foundation Makeover
-- Added Contour Points which gives blusing contour to mostly of the Lower face.
+- Added Contour Points which adds blusing foundation to mostly of the Lower face.
 - Used Skin Detection Mask to avoid interference with hair.